thuongtuandang/Reinforcement_Learning/Policy_Gradient/README.md

 ## Results

-The trained agent achieves high success rates on both training grids and generalizes well to completely new grid configurations.
+The trained agent generalizes well to completely new grid configuration.
+More detail can be found in `docs/Policy_Gradient__Implementation.pdf`